The ultimate first-time home buyer’s guide

 2. You need to know how much mortgage lenders are willing to offer you.

-To sum up, you’re looking for a mortgage with the lowest interest rate.
+3. Find a good interest rate.
+Choosing a mortgage is a topic all its own (check out our guide to home mortgages), but to sum up: you’re looking for a mortgage with the lowest interest rate.
 That means you’ll pay less in total once it’s all paid off.
+Keep in mind the mortgage loan term—you’ll have the opportunity to renegotiate the terms every 5 years or so.

 Think carefully about what you want in a home